 A practical course in the processes through which a civil lawsuit and a criminal prosecution advance from the lowest through the highest courts in Maryland.
 The instruction includes a description of the Maryland court system, the lawyer's tools, the stages of a lawsuit, and the participation of the legal assistant at every stage of the proceeding in the lawyer's office and in court.
-Assessment levels: EN 101/101A, RD 120.
+Assessment levels: ENGL 101/101A, READ 120.
 Three hours lecture/discussion each week.
+Formerly LA 118.
 3 semester hours

-LA 120 Drafting Wills and Probating Estates in Maryland (G and TP/SS only)
+LGST 220 Drafting Wills and Probating Estates in Maryland

 A practical course in the drafting of wills and probating of estates in Maryland.
 The instruction includes a description of the process through which an estate flows from the attorney's office through the courts.
 The documents to be prepared for the courts and the mechanics of probating the estate will be covered.
 Tax consequences will be discussed.
-Assessment levels: EN 101/101A, RD 120.
+Assessment levels: ENGL 101/101A, READ 120.
 Three hours lecture/discussion each week.
+Formerly LA 120.